uyuni-project/uyuni/containers/doc/README.md

 ⚠️  **TODO** Prepare instructions
 ```
 # TODO Copy the cert-manager and uyuni images
-# TODO Set the uyuniadm parameters
+# TODO Set the mgradm parameters
 ```

 ## For Podman